What is a Chargeback?

 While banks will sometimes file chargebacks for things like authorization or processing errors, most chargebacks occur when a cardholder contacts their bank to dispute a charge on their account.
 Usually, they do this because they don’t recognize the charge and believe it to be fraudulent.

-In some cases, however, a cardholder might dispute a charge because they feel they didn’t get what they paid for and the merchant has refused to resolve the issue.
+In some cases, a cardholder might dispute a charge because they feel they didn’t get what they paid for and the merchant has refused to resolve the issue.

-Once a chargeback has been initiated, it will essentially go back and forth between the issuing bank and the merchant until either one of them agrees to accept liability or until the card network must be called in to resolve the dispute.
+Once a chargeback has been initiated, it will go back and forth between the issuing bank and the merchant until either one of them agrees to accept liability or until the card network must be called in to resolve the dispute.

-What is the chargeback process?
+What is the Chargeback Process?

 - When a cardholder disputes a transaction with their issuing bank, the bank decides whether or not the customer has grounds to file a chargeback.